Zaplib/zaplib/zaplib/docs/src/blog_ts++.md

 ### Typescript++

-I'm wondering if there is a way to bring some of the benefits of Rust to Typescript, by adding the ergonomics from Rust, but still compiling to Javascript — no Wasm needed.
+I'm wondering if there is a way to bring some of the benefits of Rust to Typescript, by adding the ergonomics from Rust, but transpiling to Javascript — no Wasm needed.
 There are different ways we could go about this.
-For example, you could imagine a syntax very similar to the original Typescript, but which would compile to the optimized Typescript with ArrayBuffers:
+For example, you could imagine a syntax very similar to the original Typescript, but which would trasnpile to the optimized Typescript with ArrayBuffers:

 ```typescript
 // Typescript++